francois-gm/go-kabk-y1b/09 - 20250331 - Assignment time/README.md

             ...
 ```

-Applies to the two websites mentionned in *matches* (the `*` is called a *wildcard*, and it means that all URLs after the slash will work as well), but excludes a specific terms-of-service subpage.
+> ...applies to the two websites mentionned in *matches* (the `*` is called a *wildcard*, and it means that all URLs after the slash will work as well), but excludes a specific terms-of-service subpage.

 If you are using files in your project (webfonts, images), they need to be preconnected within your manifest.json file by using the `web_accessible_resources` key.